 Looking for the best mattress at a budget price?
 Then Tuft & Needle and Allswell are two brands you should be looking at.
 Both of these mattresses are well reviewed and come with an MSRP that's cheaper than the best cheap mattress deals.

-Allswell is a design-centric bedding and mattress brand which is owned by Walmart, but only sells direct to consumer.
+Allswell is a design-centric bedding and mattress brand that's owned by Walmart, but only sells direct to consumer.
 Launched in 2018, its best known mattress and the cheapest in its range is simply called The Allswell.
 It also offers a mid-range mattress called The Luxe, and a premium mattress called The Allswell Supreme.

-Tuft & Needle vs Allswell: Design
+Tuft & Needle vs Allswell mattress: design

 The Allswell, which is also 10 inches thick, is a hybrid mattress constructed from a combination of memory foam and pocket coils.
 There are four layers in total, beginning with 3/4 of an inch of gel memory foam, quilted into the cover.
 This is followed by a two-inch layer of graphite and copper-infused foam.
 Beneath this lies a six-inch core of pocketed coils, featuring thicker coils along the sides for edge support.
 This all rests on a 3/4-inch base made of polyurethane foam base.